PhraseLockOEM/Certificates_Scripts/README.md

 Root- and client-certificates need some more parameters to make them, not at least, human readable.
 Please take a look to the parameters <b>ca_param</b> and <b>cert_param</b>.
 If you have no clue what all the items are good for, please read appropriate  documentation about openssl.

-<I>Please be aware that executing the script requires openssl installed.
+__*Please be aware that executing the script requires openssl installed.
 Windows WLS is not recommended.
-Better run it on Linux or Mac</i>
+Better run it on Linux or Mac*__

 ```
 cert_base_name="my_fido2_cert"